 In addition to performance in graduate courses, students must achieve satisfactory progress in research before being admitted to the Ph.D. program.
 Students are required to submit a five-page report summarizing their research progress, usually submitted to the faculty a year after entry (August for Fall admitted students and January for Spring admitted students).
 The report should be formatted as follows: single-spaced, single column per page, 1 inch margins on all sides, Times New Roman 11 font.
 Figures and tables should be placed at the end of the document; they do not count toward the five-page limit.
 Students without a B.S. or M.S. degree in ChE or equivalent can submit their summary of research progress no later than two years after entry.
 The summary should be prepared without any input from the major professor.
 The students are also required to present a research progress seminar to a committee comprising of at least three faculty members from the department.
+This research progress seminar is commonly referred to as the research progress exam or qualifier.
 The committee will include the student's major professor, and two other faculty members who will be chosen by the Graduate Committee.
 The student should demonstrate a good understanding of the research problem and report specific accomplishments.
 A research rubric (see next page) describing the expectations will be made available to the students before the seminar.

 The faculty will take into account recommendations from the student's major professor and the committee about the student's research progress, along with the Graduate Committee's recommendation regarding coursework performance.
-Based on all these inputs, the faculty will decide whether or not the student has exhibited satisfactory performance to be 1) admitted directly to the Ph.D. program; or 2) be approved to go on for a Ph.D. with the requirement of completing a M.S. first; or 3) be approved conditionally to continue directly for a Ph.D. with the option of asking the student to stop with a M.S. if there is no satisfactory improvement by the preliminary examination; or 4) be refused admittance into the Ph.D. program.
+Based on all these inputs, the faculty will decide whether or not the student has exhibited satisfactory performance to be 1) admitted directly to the Ph.D. program; or 2) be approved to go on for a Ph.D. with the requirement of completing a M.S. first; or 3) be approved conditionally to continue directly for a Ph.D. with the option of asking the student to stop with a M.S. if there is no satisfactory improvement by the preliminary examination; or 4) be directed to stop with a M.S. degree.